Screen Actors Guild Awards News

 'Doubt' Tops Nominees for 15th Annual SAG Awards

-Submitted by Rich King on December 18, 2008
+By Rich King on December 18, 2008

 HOLLYWOOD, Calif. — The Catholic-film drama "Doubt" scored five nods to lead the field of nominees announced Thursday for the 15th Annual Screen Actors Guild Awards.